Bergamo & Monza

 Then to the recently-reopened Galleria dell’Accademia Carrara for works by Lotto, Pisanello, Bellini, Crivelli, Carriani and not much that was duff, frankly.
 This gallery has been closed for ages, it seems, but has been done up a treat.
-Excellent plush and cheapish bilingual book of 100 Masterpieces too.
-After a bit of coach-liaison difficulty we were soon heading back to Brescia in art-sated heaps.
+An excellent plush and cheapish bilingual book of 100 Masterpieces too.
+After some minor coach-liaison difficulty we were soon heading back to Brescia in art-sated heaps.

 In the evening a gang of six of us (including Clare) got very lucky with our choice of restaurant - the Antico Beccaria.
 Food, service, and presentation were all somewhat faultless.
 A complete lack of veggie secondi was more than made up for by a choice of four very tempting veggie primi.

 Sunday 3rd April